-RACE, COLOR, NATIONAL ORIGIN, SEX In addition to the protections of Title VII of the Civil Rights Act of 1964, as amended, Title VI of the Civil Rights Act of 1964, as amended, prohibits discrimination on the basis of race, color or nation origin in programs or activers of the VI of the Civil Rights Act of 1964, as the color of the second second second second second second activers of the VI of the manual objective.
-Each of the color of the isocrision of employment, or where employment discrimination causes or may cause discrimination in providing services under such programs.
-The IX of the Education Amendmentus of 1972 prohibits employment discrimination on the basis of sex in educational programs or activities which receive Federal financial resistance
+RACE, COLOR, NATIONAL ORIGIN, SEX In addition to the protections of THE VII of the Civil Rights Act of 1964, ns amended, Tible VI of the Civil Rights Act of 1964, as ananded, prohibits discrimination on the basis of race, color or national origin in programs or activities receiving Pecteral financial assistance.
+Employment discrimination is coveced by Title VI of the primary objective of the financial assistance is provision of employment, or where employment discrimination causes or may cause discrimination in providing services under such programs.
+The IX of the basis of sex in educational programs or activities which receive Federel financial assistance.

-EEOC 9/02 and OFCCP 8/08 Versions Useable With 11/09 Supplement unwelcome verbal or physical conduct) Hiring or promotion Assignment
+EEOC 9/02 and OFCCP 8/08 Versions Useable With 11/09 Subblement